legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 "Use Hypervisor"
 </code>

-*Ofc, we always wanted to 'use Hypervisor', now we can with all the el's  *7/8/9 :)
+*Ofc, we always wanted to 'use Hypervisor' on our aarch64/arm64 machines, now we can with all the el's  *7/8/9 :)
 *7 yet to be rebuilt, but its easy peasy.

   ![8.8-on-Apple-Mac-M1-using-UTM](/assets/images/8.8UTM-VIRT-TICK.png?raw=true)